pouchdb-community/relational-pouch/README.md

   ```js
   post.rev = await db.rel.putAttachment('post', post, 'file', fileData);
   ```
 - This library now uses Typescript, Webpack and Babel in its build setup.
-The resulting Typescript definitions are not yet final as modifying the PouchDB interface is tricky.
 The build creates files in 2 output directories: lib and dist.
 	- The lib directory will contain the output of `tsc` in esnext mode.
 So this can be used by Webpack and other module aware systems.
 These will require Babel transformations if you want to use them, but this way you can specify your own target.
 	- The dist directory contains 2 files, pouchdb.relational-pouch.browser.js and pouchdb.relational-pouch.node.js.
 These are compiled by webpack with targets ">2%, not ie 11" and "node 10".
 This should be sufficient for now, but otherwise you can build your own with Webpack.